 Thank you for visiting my website!
-As a nature writer and historian, I am motivated by my desire to provide my readers with a deep historical perspective on how a place has evolved and how it has been altered by human agency.
-I believe that knowledge of the ancient history of a place, of the powerful natural forces and processes that have shaped and continue to shape a region, helps us to appreciate the magnitude of human-induced changes in the land.
+As a nature writer and historian, I’m motivated by my desire to provide my readers with a deep historical perspective on how an urban place has evolved and how it’s been altered by humans.
+I believe that knowledge of the powerful natural forces and processes that have shaped and continue to shape an urban region like New York helps us to appreciate the magnitude of our human impact on nature.